msr1k/git-wire/README.md

     And previous `"shallow"` checkout method renamed as `"shallow_no_sparse"`, it could be an alternative to `"shallow"` if you encount some problems with `"shallow"`.

+    In addition, several tiny improvements have been done.

 - v1.1.3 (2023/09/21)

     Fixed: if target repository placed somewhere including `.git`,